Camelback Health Care – Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND/OR DISCLOSED BY CAMELBACK HEALTH CARE AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 Camelback Health Care (CHC) resolves to take the appropriate steps to safeguard all medical and other personal information that is provided to us.
-The Privacy Rule under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires us to:
+The Privacy Rule under the Health Insurance Portability and Accountability Act of 1996 (

 - Maintain the privacy of medical information provided to us